Maida Vale

 Maida Vale shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 18.8%, significantly lower than the Australian average of 30.4%.
-Among those with university qualifications, bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.4%).
-Vocational credentials are held by 40.1% of residents aged 15 and above, including advanced diplomas (10.4%) and certificates (29.7%).
+The area's university qualification rate is 18.8%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common, at 13.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them - advanced diplomas (10.4%) and certificates (29.7%).
 Educational participation is high, with 26.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education